Grasia/WikiChron/README.md

 This webapp use some configurable parameters related to the Flask instance underneath.
 Those paramenters are such as hostname, port and ip address for the cache and need to be set in a file called "production_config.cfg" which should be located inside the directory called "wikichron".
 An example of the values for those parameters are in the file called "sample_production_config.cfg".
 So simply copy that file and edit them accordingly:

 `cp wikichron/sample_production_config.cfg wikichron/production_config.cfg`

+## Docker

+You can use Docker to deploy WikiChron.
+The sample configurations are already set to use get the docker compose working smoothly.

+Just copy the sample config files to the appropriate names (as explained above) and run:

+`docker-compose up`

+This will start up the wikichron webserver as well as a redis instance to use for the cache.

+If, for any reason, you wanted to start a standalone docker instance for wikichron (without redis), you could use a command similar to this one:

+`docker run --mount type=bind,source=/var/data/wiki_dumps/csv,target=/var/data/wiki_dumps/csv -p 8080:8080 -it wikichron:latest`

 # Third-party licenses